dddrrreee/cs140e-25win/labs/10-interleave-checker/README.md

     You should look at the tests to see how the tool works.

 Checkoff:
- - Do part 1 and part 2.
+ 1. Do part 1 and part 2.
+ 2. Implement `breakpoint.h` and make sure you get the same results as ours (should be trivial adaptation from last lab).
- - Add a couple non-ridiculous ai-generated tests and find bugs (or not if it gets it right!)
+ 3. Add a couple non-ridiculous ai-generated tests and find bugs (or not if it gets it right!)

- - Ideally (but not required) do part 3 and 4 or some extensions.
+ 4. Ideally (but not required) do part 3 and 4 or some extensions.
    This is a great extension lab.

 -----------------------------------------------------------------------